 The FREE Vermont E-Cycles electronic recycling program established collection locations that are located statewide and operate year-round (click here for a list of locations).
 All computers, monitors, printers, computer peripherals and TVs - regardless of brand, age, or condition - are accepted for FREE recycling.

-Vermont’s electronic waste law bans the disposal of certain electronic devices and provides for FREE and convenient collection of up to seven (per day) computers, monitors, printers, computer peripherals, and televisions for covered entities: consumers, charities, school districts, and small businesses that employ 10 or fewer individuals.
-Other individuals who bring in seven (7) or fewer devices can also recycle at no charge.
-All other banned electronic devices other than those mentioned above are also accepted at these locations; however, there may be a fee to dispose of those items.
+Vermont’s electronic waste law bans the disposal of certain electronic devices and provides for FREE and convenient collection of up to seven (per day) computers, monitors, printers, computer peripherals, and televisions for any entity for no charge.
+Alll other banned electronic devices other than those mentioned above are also accepted at these locations; however, there may be a fee to dispose of those items.
 These devices include personal electronics such as personal digital assistants and person music players (MP3 players), electronic game consoles, fax machines, wireless phones, telephones, vcr's, dvd players, digital converter boxes, stero equipment, and electronic device power cords and charges.
 There may be a charge for these devices.